geode-sdk/docs/README.md

-This repo contains documentation for `insert SDK name here`
+This repo will contain documentation for Geode